sugeng-riyanto/practicegithub2/README.md

 ﻿--By Sugeng Riyanto--
-# This is registration and login system using getboostrap and Flask Pyhton
+# This is registration and login system using getbootstrap and Flask Pyhton
 Source: https://getbootstrap.com/docs/5.3/getting-started/introduction/
 Detail requirement, visit this google site:https://sites.google.com/view/coding9/python-flask/python-with-flask